Inbound Growth for Roofing Companies

 This company built trust with you by giving you the information you were searching for to help you make your purchasing decision.

-This is what inbound is all about.
+This is what demand generations is all about.

-You want to start at the end of the buyers' journey with your inbound content strategy with those ready to buy and then, later on, work your way back through to the awareness stage.
+You want to start at the end of the buyers' journey with your content strategy with those ready to buy and then, later on, work your way back through to the awareness stage.

-- Cost
+1. Cost

-- Comparisons
+2. Comparisons

-- Reviews
+4. Reviews

-- Best in class
+5. Best in class

 Today's modern buyers don't want to be sold to.
 They want information in their hands to make their own decisions.

 When you're a buyer looking for answers to your questions, you want to find a company that is honest and thorough.
 That's why it's important for companies to make it easy for you to find those answers.
-And if a company goes out of its way to do that, it'll earn your trust and business.
+And if a company goes out of its way to do that, they'll earn your trust and business.

 Smart companies don't shy away from difficult topics.
 They acknowledge them and show their customers that they're willing to address them head-on.